Don’t Apologize for Being Happy

 From that point on I did not apologize for things that were truly not my fault.
 I didn't claim ownership for things I could not change.
 I made a point to share my happiness.
 I put the positive things in the forefront of my brain.

-An astonishing thing happen.
+An astonishing thing happens.
 People around me started accepting me for who I am.

 There is one thing I want you to remember.
 You owe no one an apology for your happiness.
 Period.
 No conditions, no what ifs…No. No….you don’t.